 Mpeketula, P. M. 2016.
 Soil organic carbon dynamics and mycorrhizal fungal diversity in contrasting agroecosystems.
-Dissertation, Michigan State University, East Lansing, Michigan, USA.
+Dissertation, Michigan State University, East Lansing, Michigan.

 Maintenance and improvement of soil quality is critical to sustaining agricultural productivity and environmental quality.
 Soil organic carbon (SOC) and Arbuscular Mycorrhizal Fungi (AMF) are among key soil quality and agronomic sustainability indicators.
 AMF are indispensable crop symbionts involved in nutrient transfers and carbon sequestration, relevant in the global carbon cycle and green house gas abatement.
 Conventional agriculture adversely affects SOC, AMF and the environment, yet little is known on the impact of semi-closed alternatives.
 In this dissertation, I examined how alternative approaches impact the selected indicators in temperate and tropical settings to address some of the existing research gaps.